anilabhadatta/educative-viewer/README.md

 ## This project is made for easier readability of Educative.io courses downloaded using [Educative.io_Scraper](https://github.com/anilabhadatta/educative.io_scraper).

-### Refer Step 5 if you are using Releases.
+### Run the executable downloaded from releases and Enter the course folder path in terminal and server will automatically start.

 ### Refer cloudflared tunneling docs to tunnel local servers via cloudflared generated urls or custom domains.

-            Repo Version : 3.4 || Release Version 2.5
+            Repo Version : 3.4 || Release Version 2.5(deprecated)
             Update 2.5 Added support for HTML's inbuilt Next and Back button.
             Update 2.6 : Fixed issue with HTML pages having blur in mobile view and moving across HTML.
             Update 2.7 : Fixed the Jittering issue and redesigned the UI.